marcingolenia/mcode/src/pages/blog/2020-03-05-database_development_with_docker_and_dbup.md

 * Oracle
 * Firebird

 The assumption around this library is straightforward.
-It creates a Version table to keep track which scripts were executed and applies new ones incrementally.
+It creates a version table to keep track which scripts were executed and applies new ones incrementally.
+It embraces transitions instead of "state".
+Thanks to this approach you can upgrade your databases without db downtime.
 [Check the docs](https://dbup.readthedocs.io/en/latest/) to find out more.

+Ready?
+So let's Go!

 ## Step 1 - Run PostgresSQL in docker container